Hartford History

 Greater Hartford Festival of Jazz - The 2004 edition will be held July 16-18 in Bushnell Park.

-Wadsworth Atheneum - The nation's oldest public art museum.
-From the original, castle-like building bestowed by founder Daniel Wadsworth in 1844, the museum has expanded twice over the years, with the assistance of Elizabeth Colt (widow of gunmaker Samuel Colt) and J. Pierpont Morgan, the financier and Hartford native.
+Wadsworth Atheneum Museum of Art - This is the nation's oldest public art museum.
+Starting with a castle-like building bestowed by founder Daniel Wadsworth in 1844, the museum has expanded twice over the years, with the assistance of Elizabeth Colt (widow of gun maker Samuel Colt) and J. Pierpont Morgan, the financier and Hartford native.
 Its Web site offers a brief history.

 Hartford Stage - A mainstay of downtown Hartford and "one of the leading resident theatres in the nation."
 Since 1964 it has staged more than 260 productions, including world or American premieres of works by the likes of Edward Albee, Horton Foote, Vladimir Nabakov, and Tennessee Williams.